Why Diet Matters for Children with ADHD and Autism

 Autism and Inflammation

 Autism is a complex condition, as children with autism are very sensitive to stress, environmental toxins, and deficiencies in diet.
-What helps to manage autism can help other less complex conditions, such as ADHD and developmental delays.
+What helps to manage autism can also help other less complex conditions, such as ADHD and developmental delays.

 Often a child with autism may struggle with physical symptoms such as: